faderskd/faderskd.github.io/_posts/2024-10-14-kafka-producer.markdown

 ### Partitioning with key
 As mentioned at the beginning of the post, we can choose a partitioning for the record in a few ways.
 Out of the box solution is that the producer picks a partition based on its internal load balancing algorithm (more about it later).
-This happened so far in previous examples because we didn't configured anything for partitioning.
+This happened so far in previous examples because we didn't configured anything for partitioning, and didn't use key.

 Given a record key, the producer calculates a hash of the key and uses that to pick a partition.
 Let's try to route all records to the same partition.
 Our throughput should decrease ~3 times because we have 3 partitions, and now everything